pca2/bootcamp/javascript_2.md

 > Cat {}
 ```

-If we go back to our monster objects we can check the proto objects for them:
+If we go back to our two monster objects we can check the proto objects for each of them:

 ```javascript
 console.log(bigfoot.__proto__);